mhered/minipupper_fun/MiniPupper_SLAM_Navigation.md

 # MiniPupper SLAM Navigation

-## Testing the LD06 on the laptop
+## (05.05)Testing the LD06 on the laptop

-05.05 followed instructions in the [LD06 Readme](https://github.com/ldrobotSensorTeam/ldlidar_stl_ros) to setup and test LiDAR on the laptop.
+Followed instructions in the [LD06 Readme](https://github.com/ldrobotSensorTeam/ldlidar_stl_ros) to setup and test LiDAR on the laptop.
 This is not necessary but I wanted to make sure LD06 was working standalone in a simple way.

 1. Clone the repo (**Note: in hindsight it would've been better to create `ldlidar_ros_ws` under `catkin_ws` but never mind**):